Science Fiction Collections

 - Donald A. Wollheim (publisher, editor, writer)

-Online finding aids exist for the collections (or at least one accession of the collections) of those writers whose names appear in bold.
-These finding aids may be accessed through the Library's "Finding Aids for Archival and Manuscript Collections" page.
+Online finding aids exist for the collections (or at least one accession of the collections) that are hyperlinked.
 Inventory information for the remaining collections may be accessed through paper guides in the Spencer Research Library Reading Room or by consulting a curator.

 Additionally, the library holds several hundred oral history tapes from the Science Fiction Oral History Association, as well as other science fiction audio-visual materials.